 We ask that all camper medications are pre-packaged by a pharmacy before your camper arrives at camp.
 This will streamline our process and minimize the potential for medication errors.
-Your camper will also spend less time waiting in line and our nurses will have more time to devote to your camper's other healthcare needs.
+Your camper will also spend less time waiting in line and our team will have more time to devote to your camper's other healthcare needs.
 Your cooperation with this protocol is respectfully requested.

 Pill Form Medications